folkfrek/Hacker-New-Jobs-Web-Scraper/README.md

 # HackerNews Jobs Web Scraper

-This a Web Scraper that scraps the data from Hacker News and creates a text file with the most recent jobs postings.
+This a Web Scraper that scrapes the data from Hacker News and creates a text file with the most recent jobs postings.

 ## Technologies Used